 Southern Islands – Phang Ng Bay

-Home to perhaps the most beautiful Thailand beaches and islands as well as some of the most popular islands in Thailand, are the islands around Phang Ng Bay.
-This is a great area for the first timer who wants to see as many of the best Thailand islands as possible as the area is easily accessible by plane and many islands are close together.
-In fact, it is even possible to see a few islands in a single day trip.
+Home to perhaps the most beautiful Thailand beaches and islands, as well as some of the most popular islands in Thailand, are the islands around Phang Ng Bay.
+This is a great area for the first-timer who wants to see as many of the best Thailand islands as possible as the area is easily accessible by plane and many islands are close together.
+In fact it is even possible to see a few islands in a single day trip.

 You can do as much or as little as you want in Phuket.
 There are many stunning beaches to choose from and lovely hotels to hang out in.
 If you want to venture further afield, we enjoyed Phuket Old Town and the Dinosaur Crazy Golf.
 You can easily do a bit of Phuket island hopping as there are a few islands near Phuket.
 Islands around Phuket include the Phi Phi islands, which I really regret not doing.